Zhang Zuolin: Final years

+Assassination

-The next morning, his train reached the outskirts of Shenyang.
-Here the line passed through the Japanese-operated South Manchuria Railroad.
-In what came to be known as the Huanggutun incident, Colonel Kōmoto Daisaku, an officer of the Japanese Kwantung Army, planted a bomb along a railroad bridge, which exploded when Zhang's train passed under it; mortally wounded, Zhang died a few hours later.
+In what came to be known as the Huanggutun incident, Colonel Kōmoto Daisaku, an officer of the Japanese Kwantung Army, planted a bomb along a railroad bridge, which exploded on 4 June 1928 when Zhang's train passed it.
+Mortally wounded, Zhang died a few days later.
 At the Tokyo War Crimes Tribunal in 1946, Okada Keisuke testified that Zhang was murdered because the Kwantung Army was infuriated by his failure to stop Chiang's army, which was backed by Moscow, Tokyo's strategic rival.
 For two weeks, Zhang's death was kept secret while the scramble for power was decided.
-That is why according to an announcement issued by the Fengtian Army, he officially died on 21 June 1928.
+That is why according to an announcement issued by the Fengtian Army, he officially died on June 21, 1928.

-Zhang was succeeded, both as warlord of Manchuria and head of the now-exiled Beiyang Government, by his eldest son, Zhang Xueliang, the so-called "Young Marshal".
+Zhang was succeeded, both as warlord of Manchuria and head of the now-exiled Beiyang Government, by his eldest son, Zhang Xueliang, the so-called "Young Marshal."
 The government-in-exile would not last very long since by July, Beiyang had reached an armistice with the Kuomintang; and by the end of the year, the Northeast Flag Replacement occurred, nominally reunifying China under the Kuomintang banner.

 Personal life

-Zhang had one wife, five concubines and 14 children (8 sons and 6 daughters), among which include his son and successor, Zhang Xueliang, as well as Zhang Xueming.
+Zhang had six wives and 14 children (eight sons and six daughters), among which include his son and successor, Zhang Xueliang, as well as Zhang Xueming.
 He was a Buddhist.

 A pragmatist, Zhang supported different movements depending on what would gain him the most power and legitimacy, and even supported the restoration of the Qing dynasty in 1917.
 His nicknames include the "Old Marshal" (大帥, P: Dàshuài, W: Ta-shuai), "Rain Marshal" (雨帥, P: Yǔshuài, W: Yü-shuai) and "Mukden Tiger".
 The American press referred to him as "Marshal Chang Tso-lin, Tuchun of Manchuria".

+In the media

+There are numerous movies, TV shows and radio shows depicting the life of Zhang Zuolin, including: